 Newsletter idea: Share an infographic of local nonprofits, small businesses, and organizations that promote inclusive opportunities, and encourage your subscribers to donate or volunteer

-Whether for health and/or for ethical reasons, this is the ideal time to promote the vegan lifestyle—a diet free of animal products—and tasty recipes.
+Whether for health and/or ethical reasons, this is the ideal time to promote the vegan lifestyle.
+Help people start with this animal product-free diet by sharing tasty recipes.

 Newsletter idea: Post your favorite vegan recipe in your newsletter for your subscribers to try